Trilemma: "The Uneasy Triangle"

 In 1952, the British magazine The Economist published a series of articles on an "Uneasy Triangle", which described "the three-cornered incompatibility between a stable price level, full employment, and ... free collective bargaining".
-The context was the difficulty maintaining external balance without sacrificing two sacrosanct political values, jobs for all and unrestricted labor rights.
-Inflation resulting from labor militancy in the context of full employment put powerful downward pressure on the pound sterling.
-Runs on the pound triggered a long series of economically and politically disruptive "stop-go" policies (deflation followed by reflation).
+The context was the difficulty maintaining external balance without sacrificing two sacrosanct political values: jobs for all and unrestricted labor rights.
+Inflation resulting from labor militancy in the context of full employment had put powerful downward pressure on the pound sterling.
+Runs on the pound then triggered a long series of economically and politically disruptive "stop-go" policies (deflation followed by reflation).
 John Maynard Keynes had anticipated the severe problem associated with reconciling full employment with stable prices without sacrificing democracy and the associational rights of labor.
-The same incompatibilities were also elaborated on in Charles E. Lindblom's 1949 book, Unions and Capitalism.
+The same incompatibilities were also elaborated upon in Charles E. Lindblom's 1949 book, Unions and Capitalism.

 The "impossible trinity"

 In 1962 and 1963, a trilemma (or "impossible trinity") was introduced by the economists Robert Mundell and Marcus Fleming in articles discussing the problems with creating a stable international financial system.
 It refers to the trade-offs among the following three goals: a fixed exchange rate, national independence in monetary policy, and capital mobility.
 According to the Mundell–Fleming model of 1962 and 1963, a small, open economy cannot achieve all three of these policy goals at the same time: in pursuing any two of these goals, a nation must forgo the third.